immersed-web/inclubit-360/README.md

 // TODO README:
-* Describe that there is a separate .env file in app folder.
-Should find a way to deal with that...
 * a section about how webrtc works
 * Investigate running docker on [vmware](https://vmware.github.io/vic-product/assets/files/html/1.3/vic_app_dev/deploy_multiple_docker_compose.html)
 * Investigate running on azure